 “My task is not to debate whether I’m a Jew or not, but to figure out what kind of Jew I am.
 For me, finding a secular Jewish community with progressive politics fits my version of that identity.”

 If you're looking for Yiddish language classes in Boston, you've come to the right place.
 Our instructors are passionate about Yiddish and are experienced educators.
 Whether you are a complete beginner or grew up speaking the language, we have a class that will accommodate you.
 Students cover a wide age range, from young adults to seniors.
-We offer classes in the fall and spring at four levels -- Beginners, Advanced Beginners, Intermediate, and Advanced.
+We offer classes in the fall and spring at up to four levels -- Beginners, Advanced Beginners, Intermediate, and Advanced.
 Students in doubt about their course level may contact an instructor to discuss.